Tyreek Hill Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Matchup vs. Denver

-- Against the Broncos, Hill has averaged 44.5 receiving yards per game in his 11 career matchups, 35.0 fewer than his over/under for Saturday's game.
+- Hill's 44.5 receiving yards per game in his 11 matchups against the Broncos are 35.0 fewer than his over/under for Saturday's game.

 - Hill, in 11 matchups, had a touchdown catch four times.
 And he had multiple TDs in one of those four games.

-- The Broncos are conceding 226.9 passing yards per game this year, the NFL's seventh-ranked pass defense.
+- The 226.9 passing yards the Broncos give up per game makes them the NFL's seventh-ranked pass defense this season.

-- The Broncos' defense is fourth in the NFL, giving up 1.3 passing touchdowns per game.
+- The Broncos have allowed 20 passing TDs this season (1.3 per game), ranking them fourth among NFL defenses.

 Recent Performances